bonitasoft/bonita-doc/md/live-update.md

 #### How to modify a parameter in Administrator view

-**Note:** In versions 7.0.x, this feature is only available for Bonita Entreprise and Performance editions.
-Starting from version 7.1.0, this feature is available for Bonita Entreprise, Performance and Efficiency editions.
+**Note:** In versions 7.0.x, this feature is only available for Bonita Enterprise and Performance editions.
+Starting from version 7.1.0, this feature is available for Bonita Enterprise, Performance and Efficiency editions.

 1. Go to Process management
 2. Select a process and click on the _**More...**_